cjprybol/reproducibility-via-singularity/README.md

 singularity exec my_singularity_container.img CMD --flag1 --flag2 argument1 argument2 ...
 ```

-You can also chain commands together using same shell syntax you are already used to, such as `|` pipes and `&&` operators
+You can also chain commands together using standard shell syntax you are already used to, such as `|` pipes and `&&` operators

 **Show me a real example**